Shamilkv34/book/nostarch/chapter04.md

 let r1 = &s; // no problem
 let r2 = &s; // no problem
 println!("{r1} and {r2}");
-// variables r1 and r2 will not be used after this point
+// Variables r1 and r2 will not be used after this point.

 let r3 = &mut s; // no problem
 println!("{r3}");